ThanakornJP/fasting/log.md

             "parent": "crucify dad's curses on the cross and pray to open dad's heart to God."
         }
     },
+    "10-NOV-21":{
+        "morning": {
+            "marriage": "Bless are those who confesses to the Lord until trangression was forgiven, until sin aren't covered, until no deceit is found in your spirit", "career": "when you are surrounded by trouble, worship Him til get instructed and counseled, then you must take action from what is revealed to you", "calling": "",
+            "prophecy": "God weakens me because He want me to realise humbleness.
+He can't lift me up if I have proud of heart.
+I will never thank Him for victories and deliverances if I still have my own fortress.
+This is why I have been keeping praying 'break my walls'.
+He's gonna reconstruct me"
+        },
+        "noon": {
+            "marriage": "purify spirit of prostitutes, spirit of lust; confess my past sin towards God. cut all promises I made with ex-girlfrined", "career": "daily bread and just enough knowledge and wisdom to do my stuffs each day", "calling": ""
+        },
+        "night":{
+            "marriage": "Lord, examine my heart if I love everything Tuck is including her appearance.
+For I feel I love her even in the shade.", "career": "Thank you Lord that Your yole is easy and my burden is light", "calling": "For the gift of prophecy, I know what to do according to what Lord leads me.
+Learn from Samuel", }
+    },

     `Matt 21:22`, whatever you ask in prayer you will receive if you have faith `Matt 6:33`, Seek first his kingdom and his righteousness, and all these things will be given to you as well